 The AAA7 is joining the Ohio Department of Aging in recognizing September as Falls Prevention Awareness Month.

 Did you know that many falls are preventable?
-If you are caring for someone, below are six steps from the National Council on Aging that you can take today to help your loved one reduce their risk of a fall.
+If you are caring for an older adult, below are four tips to talk with them about falls from the National Council on Aging.
+Having the conversation today can help your loved one reduce their risk of a fall.

-Nina R. Keller is the executive director of the Area Agency on Aging District 7, which includes Highland County.
+Teresa Reed-Powell, LSW, is the director of community services for the Area Agency on Aging District 7, which includes Highland County.